KenKundert/shlib/README.rst

 that follows the conventions used by the corresponding shell commands.

-It consists of replacements for some very common Unix utilities that interact with the filesystem, such as cp, mv, rm, ln, and mkdir.
+It consists of replacements for some very common Unix utilities that interact with the filesystem, such as cp, mv, rm, ln, mkdir, and cd.
 These tend to be less fussy than their command line counter parts.
 For example, rm deletes both files and directories without distinction and will not complain if the file or directory does not exist.
 Similarly mkdir will create any child directories needed and will not complain if the directory already exists.